-The Why Not?
-Trust for Care Experienced Young People is a charity set up in 2018, to support long term connections and relationships between young people with care experience and the people who matter to them.
-As well as individual connections, the Why Not?
-Trust is supporting young people, including young parents with care experience to develop their own community networks.
+Coming together as a community is an important function for members of The Why Not?
+Trust, a charity which supports long term connections and relationships between young people with care experience and the people who matter to them.
 These networks allow young people to access experiences and events which give opportunities they may not be able to access on their own.
-ENDED HERE.
 Their approach is based on a belief in being defined by relationships.
 The COVID-19 lockdown presented a challenge to relational engagements which are contingent upon being able to interact.
 Despite their fears they have managed to cope.
 The online world provided a way of maintaining contact and providing support with young care experienced adults.
 The experiences of the past few months helped the Trust better understand the causes of isolation and exclusion, but also to appreciate more than ever the value of human relationships.